mdavids/rfc/content/draft-davids-forsalereg-19.md

-The ABNF in (#abnf) allows currency codes consisting of one or more uppercase letters, providing flexibility to accommodate both standard fiat currencies and other widely recognized abbreviations, such as cryptocurrencies.
+The ABNF in (#abnf) allows currency codes consisting of one or more uppercase letters, providing flexibility to accommodate both standard fiat currencies and other widely recognised abbreviations, such as cryptocurrencies.

 The use of standard fiat currencies is **RECOMMENDED**.
 When used, they **MUST** be represented by three-letter uppercase currency